 Beagles generally get along well with other dogs.
 And in most cases, they’ll treat cats like loved family members too.
 However, there are two main reasons why a Beagle may show aggression towards other animals:

 Beagles will be aggressive towards other animals when they think they are invading their territory.
-It’s why some Beagles will be friendly when outdoors, but extremely aggressive indoors (at their home).
+It’s why some Beagles will be friendly when outdoors (such as a dog park), but extremely aggressive indoors (at their home).

 I don’t think most beagles would try to hurt a cat, but it’s possible if she had a bad experience with cats in her past.– Tucker (Our Beagle World)